 The University has recently established a renewed commercialization strategy with the support of the Government of Ontario.
 This strategy will streamline the University's support of innovation and intellectual property services to facilitate cost-effective commercialization opportunities for the York community and its partners.
 Through establishing this enhanced, full-service IP and commercialization pathway for York community and partners, the University will effectively support its faculty, students, and collaborating partners while building licencing and research partnership opportunities which drive greater impact and prosperity in Ontario.
 The University's strengths in intellectual property through IP Osgoode and the IP Innovation Clinic, coupled with the support services in VPRI will enable rapid, meaningful transition of ideas and inventions through to market and social opportunities.
-These opportunities will be transitioned into entrepreneurship, innovation and partners.
+These opportunities will be transitioned into entrepreneurship, innovation and partnerships to drive both economic and social growth for the University community and our partners.